frankyeh/UNet-Studio-Website/doc/gui_t3_atk.md

 ---

+***If you are using DSI Studio dated between Feb 8 2022 and June 27 2022, please update it to handle the "no result" issue in difficult tracking cases.***

 Automatic fiber tracking aims to map a target pathway (e.g. optic radiation, arcuate fasciculus) and is most suitable for pre-surgical planning or tract-of-interest analysis.
 The function uses a pathway recognition based on the a tractography atlas (Yeh et al. 2018) to filter out false tracks and unrelated tracks.
 The detail of how it works is the following:

 1. non-linear registration of subject data to MNI space